 Over time, a lot has been said about branding and branding identity.
-However, often times when we talk about branding or branding identity, our first point of call is usually in the aspect of goods and times, we seldom think about ourselves as brands.
-We spend a lot on creating and designing logos and so on for our product brands but pay less attention to ourselves as a brand.
+However, often times when we talk about branding or branding identity, our first point of call is usually in the aspect of goods and most times, we seldom think about ourselves as brands.
+We spend a lot on creating and designing logos and so on for our product brands but pay less attention to branding our individual selves as a brand.
 It is good to give beautiful colors, face, and packaging to our products, but it is greater to also give yourself the right packaging too.
 In this article, we will walk around creating a strong personal brand identity as a freelancer.

 It is no longer news that with the reign of artificial intelligence and breakthrough in technology, dealing or doing business with people might soon become a thing to seek after.
 This is because so many fraudsters are already hiding under the guise of doing business online to defraud people.
 This is why creating a reputable and strong personal brand identity as a freelancer is worthwhile.
 People should hear or see your name and want to do business with you.
 Therefore, this article will take you round what to look out for to successfully build a strong personal brand identity that will sell and help you stand the test of time as a freelancer.